pfrandsen/salesforce-silent-login/README.md

 ## User Setup

-Set OAuth policies (users are pre-authorized etc.) and add Connected App to relevant profiles.
+Set OAuth policies (users are pre-authorized etc.) and add Connected App to relevant permission sets and/or profiles.

 ## Tools